lindenb/jvarkit/docs/BedCluster.md

     -C, --contig, --chromosome
       group by chromosome.
       Default: false
-    --compress
-      Compress bed with bgz.
-      Default: false
     --consecutive
-      When using option --size only use consecutive ordered region.
+      When using option --size only use consecutive ordered regions.
 Default is to find the best region anywhere.
       Default: false
+  * -F, --format
+      An existing directory or a filename ending with the '.zip' or '.tar' or '.tar.gz' suffix.
+      Default: BED
+      Possible Values: [BED, BED_GZ, INTERVAL_LIST, INTERVAL_LIST_GZ]
     -h, --help
       print help and exit
     --helpFormat
       What kind of help.
 One of [usage,markdown,xml].
-    --interval-list
-      Save as htsjdk interval list (https://samtools.github.io/htsjdk/javadoc/htsjdk/htsjdk/samtools/util/IntervalList.html)
-      instead of bed.
-      Default: false
     -J, --jobs
       number of clusters. (or specify --size)
       Default: -1
     -m, --manifest
-      Manifest Bed file output containing chrom/start/end of each gene --merge
+      Manifest Bed file output containing chrom/start/end of each gene
-      Merge overlapping bed records before clustering
-      Default: false
-    --names
-      Print BED name (4th column of input bed)
-      Default: false
   * -o, --out
       An existing directory or a filename ending with the '.zip' or '.tar' or '.tar.gz' suffix.
     -R, --reference
-      For sorting, writing interval_list,A SAM Sequence dictionary source: it can be a *.dict file, a fasta file indexed with 'picard CreateSequenceDictionary' or 'samtools dict', or any hts file containing a dictionary (VCF, BAM, CRAM, intervals...)
+      For sorting and /or writing interval_list,A SAM Sequence dictionary
+      source: it can be a *.dict file, a fasta file indexed with 'picard CreateSequenceDictionary' or 'samtools dict', or any hts file containing a dictionary (VCF, BAM, CRAM, intervals...)
-    --sex, --par
-      Detects human dictionary ans splits pseudo-autosomal regions and group by sex.
-      Default: false
     -S, --size
       number of bases max per bin. (or specify --jobs).
 A distance specified as a positive integer.Commas are removed.
 The following suffixes are